Types of Fabric for Furniture: What is the Best Upholstery Fabric

 What is Upholstery Fabrics

 Upholstery fabric is a material used to cover furniture such as sofas, chairs, ottomans, and headboards.
-It is typically composed of a durable, attractive material that can withstand regular use while providing comfort and style.
+It is designed to be durable and attractive, able to withstand regular use while providing comfort and style.
+Unlike fabrics used for clothing or bedding, upholstery textiles are heavier and more resilient.

 Which One is Better: Natural vs Synthetic Fibers

-When selecting upholstery fabrics, you’ll encounter both natural and synthetic fibers.
+When selecting upholstery fabrics, you will encounter both natural and synthetic options.

 How to Determine Fabric Durability

-Industry groups like the Association for Contract Textiles (ACT) recommend a minimum of 15,000 double rubs (Wyzenbeek) or 20,000 cycles (Martindale) for “light use” contract upholstery.
-Heavy-duty contract use should exceed 30,000 double rubs or 40,000 cycles.
+Industry organizations such as the Association for Contract Textiles (ACT) recommend a minimum of 15,000 double rubs (Wyzenbeek) or 20,000 cycles (Martindale) for light contract use.
+Heavy-duty contract applications typically require over 30,000 double rubs or 40,000 cycles.

 Cotton